Igarugueri/professor-leonard-calculus-1-video-timestamps-and-boardcaptures/README.md

 ### 2.1 Recommended Editor: Zettlr

 These notes were created and structured using [Zettlr](https://www.zettlr.com/), a powerful open-source Markdown editor.
-For optimal viewing—especially indentation, custom bullet hierarchies, and image previews—Zettlr is strongly recommended.
+For optimal viewing (especially indentation, bullets, and image previews), Zettlr is recommended.

 ### 2.2 How to Use Locally